runmat-org/runmat/crates/runmat-runtime/generation-plan-2.md

 - Empty arrays return zero with matching shape semantics (MATLAB-compatible).
 - Errors for non-numeric, non-logical inputs (structs, cells, strings).

-## GPU Support
+## RunMat GPU Support
-When `x` is a `gpuArray`, RunMat keeps the data on the device and asks the active acceleration provider to execute the reduction.
-In the common case, the provider launches a native GPU kernel and returns another GPU handle, so you can continue composing GPU operations without calling `gather` ("gather" copies GPU results back to CPU memory).
-If the provider cannot run the kernel, RunMat automatically gathers the tensor to the CPU and finishes the sum there—no extra code required.

-## Understanding RunMat Accelerate & Fusion
 RunMat observes the operations you write and builds a computation graph on the fly.
 Accelerate spots GPU-friendly patterns (for example elementwise work feeding a reduction) and generates compact WGSL kernels so less data moves between CPU and GPU.
-Fusion inlines constants, honours MATLAB broadcasting rules, and delays execution until the result is needed (displayed, stored in CPU memory, or explicitly gathered via `gather`).
+Fusion inlines constants, honors MATLAB broadcasting rules, and delays execution until the result is needed (displayed, stored in CPU memory, or explicitly gathered via `gather`).
 The net effect: you keep writing MATLAB-style code while RunMat handles kernel generation and scheduling automatically.